RandJSC/static-jade-challenge-james/README.md

 example: `spirl ./index.html > output.html`

-If index.html has <!-- @jade spo --> script will compile spo.jade and insert it directly under the comment
+If index.html has `<!-- @jade spo -->` script will compile spo.jade and insert it directly under the comment inside of ... index.html